bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 6. Which `react-redux` method links up our `components` with our `redux store`?

-The react-redux method that links up our components with our redux store is createStore().
+The react-redux method that links up our components with our redux store is connect().